fritzy/ape-ecs/docs/Component.md

 **Arguments:**
 * initialValues: `Object` values that were passed as the initial property values.
 Does not include the results of any `setters` or defaults.

+## update

+Method to mark Component as updated, optionally update properties, optionally send [world.subscribe()](./World.md#subscribe) change event.

+**Arguments:**
+* values: `Object`, _optional_, properties and values of component to update

+You can update the properties on a Component directly, but [query.execute()](./Query.md#execute) will not be able to filter by updatedValues if you don't.
+Additionally, if you [world.subscribe()](./World.md#subscribe) to a Component type, you won't get change events unless you use this method to update values.

+👆 You'll also need to set the static property `changeEvents = true` if you want change subscription events.

 ## entity